 We aim to be innovative in our practice to provide contextualised, stimulating opportunities, which allow all our children to access learning.
 We work as part of the Nurture Multi-Academy Trust to share ideas and resources.

-This year a text based approach to teaching Literacy has been implemented across the school, following successful trialling last year.
-Following this structure, a novel is used as a basis for all Literacy work.
-Each novel in Key Stage Two lasts for half a term and reading and writing outcomes are developed from it.
+We use a text-based approach to teach English, where a novel, non-fiction text or poem are used as a basis for all our English work.
+Each novel, or appropriate text, in Key Stage Two lasts for half a term and reading and writing outcomes are developed from it.
+The text is linked to the topic for that half term.
 The same principle applies in Key Stage One although the books are not used for as long.
 Grammar is taught in context, using the book as a stimulus and to provide examples.
-In Foundation Stage and Key Stage One phonics is taught daily and phonics intervention sessions are run to accelerate progress.
+In Foundation Stage and Key Stage One phonics is taught daily, using Letters and Sounds, and phonics intervention sessions are run to accelerate progress.
 These interventions continue into Key Stage Two if there is still need.
-Guided Reading is taught daily in Key Stages One and Two, using Bug Club to support delivery and provide children with home learning opportunities.
-In Key Stage Two spelling is taught for a short session each day using Read, Write Inc Spelling.
+Whole-class Guided Reading is taught daily in Key Stages One and Two.
+All children in school have a banded reading book and are free to use the library to supplement this with other books of their choice.
+Bug Club is used in Key Stage One to support the teaching of reading and provide children with home learning opportunities.
+In Key Stage Two spelling is taught two or three times a week, using No Nonsense Spelling.
+The Spelling Shed is used to support this programme.
+Handwriting is taught, throughout the school, using PenPals.
+For any further information about the English curriculum, please contact Tracy Whitaker.

 Recognition of the place of Computing in all learning is key to our approach.
 ICT is taught in a variety of ways.
 Computing skills are taught in discreet Computing lessons, using the iCompute scheme.
 Computing teaching also takes place using a cross curricular approach.
 This allows children to transfer Computing skills and use technology for a real purpose.